 - 5 Do you need baking powder with gluten free flour?

-- 7 Why is my gluten free cake rubbery?
+- 7 What is the best gluten free self raising flour?

-- 11 Why is xanthan gum used in gluten free baking?
+- 14 Why is xanthan gum bad for you?

 How do I substitute gluten free flour for regular flour?